theaog/spirit/README.md

 Don't forget to give us a Star!

 > NOTICE: rumors have been circulating that `spirit` contains a backdoor -- that's not true, we would never do that.
 We offer a bounty of 50XMR to whomever opens an issue in this repo and provides undeniable proof of the "alleged" backdoor.

+Spirit is clean software the only data it sends home is your machine-id to verify the license.

 # Disclaimer